AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

           thePhones(phones),
           numTimesConsulted(0)
 {
-    // the ctor body is now empty
+    // the constructor body is now empty
 }
 ```
 This constructor yields the same end result as the one above, but it will often be more efficient.

-There's no need to do default initialization for class-type objects
-like `theName`, `theAddress`, and `thePhones` before entering the constructor body.
+The assignment-based version first called <u>_default constructor_</u>s to initialize `theName`, `theAddress`, and `thePhones`,
+then promptly assigned new values on top of the default-constructed ones.
+All the work performed in those default constructions was therefore **wasted**.

+The member initialization list approach avoids that problem,
+because the arguments in the initialization list are used as constructor arguments for the various data members.
+In this case, `theName` is copy-constructed from `name`, `theaddress` is copy-constructed from `address`,
+and `thePhones` is copy-constructed from `phones`.
+For most types, a single call to a copy constructor is more efficient (sometimes much more efficient)
+than a call to the default constructor followed by a call to the copy assignment operator.

 For objects of built-in type like `numTimesConsulted`,
 there is no difference in cost between initialization and assignment,
 but for consistency, it's often best to initialize everything via member initialization.